What to expect as Maine swears in a new governor

 Good morning from Augusta.
-Gov.-elect Janet Mills was moving into the Blaine House this weekend and she will take the oath of office to succeed Gov. Paul LePage this evening before delivering an inaugural address that she has only dropped scant hints on so far.
+Gov.-elect Janet Mills was moving into the Blaine House this weekend.
+She will take the oath of office to succeed Gov. Paul LePage this evening before delivering an inaugural address that she has only dropped scant hints on so far.

 Health care and education should be among the key focal points of the Democrat’s address as she looks to implement voter-approved Medicaid expansion with a promise to not raise taxes in her first two-year budget hanging over her first-year agenda.